NekoShaaark/VRC-DiscordMaid/README.md

 ## Moderation
 - [x] Kick/ban/timeout any user with reason _(then send message in logging channel)_.
    - [ ] _(optional)_ Send mp4 file (or reason for ban/kick) to banned user _(might be against Discord TOS)_.
-- [x] Add/Remove/View notes on specified users.
+- [x] Add/Remove/View notes on specified users including:
    - [x] Mass-remove notes via array of Note IDs.
    - [x] Log notes into logging channel.